HanSolo/discoextension/README.md

-# foojay JDK discovery api extension
+# Foojay JDK Discovery API extension

 A Visual Studio Code extension that gives the user the ability to select and download a JDK from different distributions.